Our work at Sunnycroft

 The work at Sunnycroft never stops with the house, garden and collection receiving constant care and attention.
 Find out more about what we do to take care of this special place.

-While Sunnycroft was closed a small team continued to carry out the essential care and conservation of its interior, collection, buildings, and garden.
+A small team carry out the essential care and conservation of its interior, collection, buildings and garden.

-Much needed repair work to the original 1899 bay window in the Drawing Room was carried out, and a full inventory check of the several thousand collection objects from the unusual to the beautiful, was completed.
+Much-needed repair work to the original 1899 bay window in the Drawing Room was carried out, and a full inventory check of the several thousand collection objects was completed.

-Despite being closed from March 2020, there were still a number of potential risks to the collection that needed to be managed, including monitoring pests, damage from dust and any environmental impacts – for example fluctuations in temperature and humidity that could affect collection items.
+There were a number of potential risks to the collection that needed to be managed, including monitoring pests, damage from dust and any environmental impacts – for example fluctuations in temperature and humidity that could affect collection items.

-During 2020 we were able to carry out some essential conservation work to Sunnycroft’s conservatory, while we continued to plan for its conservation and restoration.
+During 2020 we were able to carry out some essential conservation work to Sunnycroft’s conservatory while we continued to plan for its protection and restoration.
 The conservatory is a glasshouse designed and built by R. Halliday & Co. in 1899.
-It is grade II listed and is embellished with stained glass, decorative finials and ironwork.
-We believe only two examples of Halliday glasshouses remain, which makes this one even more special.
+It is Grade II listed and is embellished with stained glass, decorative finials and ironwork.

 Outside at Sunnycroft

-In recent years there has been an increased amount of surface flooding to the grounds after heavy rainfall.
-In June and August 2020 heavy rainfall led to surface flooding again, the original clay drainage pipes being no longer able to cope with draining away the amount of surface water.
+In recent years there has been an increased amount of surface flooding in the grounds after heavy rainfall.
+A bout of wet weather in June and August 2020 led to flooding again, with the original clay drainage pipes no longer able to cope with draining away the amount of water.

-The drainage system was replaced in October 2020 to combat this and protect the property. being carefully installed to take into account the roots of the towering Wellingtonia trees planted in 1899 by Mary Jayne Slaney.
-During the work, a disused Victorian culvert was discovered near to the pigsty.
+The drainage system was replaced in October 2020 to combat this and protect the property.
+New pipes were installed with extra care to protect the roots of the towering Wellingtonia trees planted in 1899 by Mary Jayne Slaney.
+During the work, a disused Victorian culvert was discovered near the pigsty.